yuttellite/sequoiasql-mysql/README.md

 SequoiaSQL - MySQL Storage Engine
 ========================
-The SequoiaSQL - MySQL Storage Engine is a distributed MySQL storage engine.
+SequoiaSQL - MySQL Storage Engine is a distributed MySQL storage engine.

 It currently supports SequoiaDB 3.0 as the backend database, and it will be extended to multiple databases such like MongoDB/Redis and etc...